uci-cbcl/UaNet/README.md

 ## Trained models

-* Use [this link](<http://irvine.deep-voxel.com:9995/request>) to request pre-trained model checkpoints for non-commercial research purposes.
+* Use [this link](<http://irvine.deep-voxel.com:9995/request>) to request pre-trained model checkpoints for non-commercial academic research purposes.

 Once you download the model checkpoints, change the config['initial_checkpoint'] to the path of the file you download.